emberjs/website/source/blog/2017-10-08-ember-2-16-released.md

 Due to a late start in the Ember Data 2.16 beta cycle the Ember Data 2.17.0-beta.1 release is currently the same code as 2.16.0.
-The beta releases will continue to receive beta bugfixes and it is expected to diverge from Ember Data 2.16.0 by the time 2.17.0 is released in 6 weeks.
+The beta releases will continue to receive beta bug fixes and it is expected to diverge from Ember Data 2.16.0 by the time 2.17.0 is released in 6 weeks.